-These Keto Fathead Bagels are the best keto low-carb bagels with a crispy crust and a chewy, dense crumb.
+These Keto Bagels are easy low-carb bagels made with fathead dough with a crispy crust and a chewy, dense crumb.
 Bonus, this fathead bagel recipe makes 12 easy keto bagels that freeze very well to make ahead your breakfast with only 3.6 grams of net carbs per bagel.

 No, a regular bagel recipe is not keto-friendly.
 It’s made of all-purpose flour and sugar.
 As a result, one bagel is very high in carbs, with about 48 grams of carbs per bagel.